adhilde is a hockey lover and enjoys sharing their knowledge of the game through writing.

-As seen in the graphic above, there are different colored lines, as well as circles.
-As would be expected, each of these have significance, and have at least one rule tied to how it effects the game.
+As seen in the first graphic below, there are different colored lines, as well as circles.
+As would be expected, each of these has significance, and have at least one rule tied to how it affects the game.

 - Neutral Zone: The area between the blue lines indicating each teams' defensive zone.

 - Neutral Zone Face-Off Dots: Four dots in the neutral zone where a linesman can drop the puck after a stoppage of play.

 - Blue Line: A solid blue line spanning the width of the ice indicates the border between the neutral zone and a given team's defensive zone.

 - Slot: The area directly in front of the goaltender, between the two defensive zone face-off circles.
 The "high slot" is an area of the slot that is farthest away from the goal, closer to the blue line.

 - Offensive and Defensive Zone Face-Off Circles: Two large circles in a given team's zone where a linesman can drop the puck to restart play.
 There are four on the ice; two in a team's offensive zone and two in that team's defensive zone.
 Given that each team has an offensive zone and a defensive zone, there are only four of these circles on the ice.
 I must state the obvious that one team's defensive zone is the other team's offensive zone.

 - Goal Line: The red line spanning the width of the ice on which the goal sits in each zone.

 - Trapezoid: The area directly behind the goal in which it is permissible for the goaltender to touch the puck.

 - Goal/Net: Goals sit on the center of each goal line in a team's defensive zone.